passbolt/passbolt_help/_faq/start/002-recover-an-account.md

 You can follow this procedure if you are meeting the following requirements:
 - You are in possession of an active account;
-- Your organisation is running passbolt Pro > v3.6.0 or passbolt Cloud (coming soon).
+- Your organisation is running passbolt Pro > v3.6.0 or Passbolt Cloud.
 - You subscribed to the account recovery program while installing passbolt for the first time or via in your user settings workspace.

 ### Procedure